TF-Hafnium/hafnium/docs/SchedulerExpectations.md

 has not expired, the scheduler MUST call `FFA_RUN` on the vCPU to allow it to continue.

+If `w1` is non-zero, then Hafnium would like `FFA_RUN` to be called on the vCPU specified there.
+The scheduler MUST either wake the vCPU in question up if it is blocked, or preempt and re-run it if it is already running somewhere.
+This gives Hafnium a chance to update any CPU state which might have changed.
+The scheduler should call `FFA_RUN` again on the sending VM as usual.

 ### `FFA_YIELD`

 The vCPU has voluntarily yielded the CPU.
 The scheduler SHOULD take a scheduling